 02 of 18

 This living room from agirlandthedesert is the perfect blend of mid-century modern and Southwestern decor all in one.
-The earthy tones and colorful pillows give it a major desert vibe, while the couch and bench feel very retro.
+The earthy tones and colorful pillows give it a major desert feel, while the couch and bench feel very retro.
 Southwestern style is one that you can easily incorporate into nearly any decor style, but it definitely plays well with a retro theme.Continue to 3 of 18 below.

 03 of 18Continue to 4 of 18 below.